asuthamm/bank-project/solution/README.md

-# Squirrel Banking app
+# Bank app

-> Example solution for the banking app project, built with vanilla HTML5, CSS and JavaScript (no frameworks or libraries used).
+> Example solution for the bank app project, built with vanilla HTML5, CSS and JavaScript (no frameworks or libraries used).

 ## Running the app